pschatzmann/arduino-audio-tools/README.md

 ### Documentation

-Here is the generated [Class documentation](https://pschatzmann.github.io/arduino-audio-tools/html/annotated.html).
+- Here is the generated [Class documentation](https://pschatzmann.github.io/arduino-audio-tools/html/annotated.html).
+- Please also check out the [information in the wiki](https://github.com/pschatzmann/arduino-audio-tools/wiki)

-You also might find further information in [one of my blogs](https://www.pschatzmann.ch/home/category/machine-sound/)
+- You also might find further information in [one of my blogs](https://www.pschatzmann.ch/home/category/machine-sound/)

 ### Installation